elenamarie25/blueye_autonomy_project/original_files/README.md

+## 🗂 original_files
-- `/original_files/` – Official mounting parts made by our team.
+Official mounting parts made by our team.
 Please don’t modify these directly.